 Space Cruiser Bridge ramps up the bling-bling, in the electronic and accustic way.
 A lot of things in the background make quick beep-sounds, there is the humming of powered devices, the deep vibration of something in the background and of course, the swishing sound of futuristic doors opening and closing once in a while (foot steps include).
 Otherwise, the bridge is SILENT.
 There is no voice, artifical or human, just the technology playing its own symphony.

 All in all, the tracks would cost a couple of dollars if bought individually.
 Plate Mail Games gives you a good sample of what they offer.
-I say: get it!
+I say: go and get it!